openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 service.
 This is also the default behavior when the annotation is not set.
-However, when the value is set to _ip_, the lb-controller requires that the cluster use the Amazon VPC CNI, and hence the lb-controller fails to properly route traffic to the destination pods and will error.
+However, when the value is set to _ip_, the lb-controller requires that the cluster use the Amazon VPC CNI, and hence the lb-controller fails to properly route traffic to the destination pods and will result in errors.

 ### Drawbacks